francisco-rente/FEUP-SGI/tp1/README.md

 ### Technical information

 - Parsing encompasses all the rules given by the project statement and extra rules were added for violations.
-- Restrictions were set in place for the sxs grammar (e.g. at least a perspective/transformation, positive values for certain attributes, ids in the tree, missing attributes), terminating the program if they are not met.
+- Restrictions were set in place for the sxs grammar (e.g. at least a perspective/transformation, correct values for certain attributes - positive stack number, ids in the tree, missing attributes), terminating the program if they are not met.
 - Other, more specific error conditions that could develop into runtime errors or problems were also in place (e.g. recursive component references, invalid references, invalid primitive definitions - degenerate triangles etc.)